 And the Lord God planted a garden eastward in Eden, and there he put the man whom he had formed.

 God formed the body of the man, Adam himself, from the dust of the ground; He molded it as a potter forms the clay making a vessel.
 Then He made the man, Adam, a living soul by blowing the breath of life into his nostrils.

 Adam became living in the physical category because of having received soul-life which was evidenced by his breathing.
-Genesis 1:27 has already told us that God created His image, holy spirit, in the man after he became a living soul.
+Genesis 1:27 has already told us that God also created His image, holy spirit, in the man.

 Now we can see clearly that Adam was a three-part being:

 And, God put him in the garden (paradise) which He planted in Eden towards the east.